Blog

 Product listing optimization

-If your product is priced right and has a good number of positive reviews, yet your TACoS is significantly higher, then you might want to re-look at your product listing.
+If your product is priced right and has appreciable positive reviews, yet your TACoS is significantly higher, then you might want to re-examine your product listing.

 Amazon product listing optimization